lem-project/lem-project.github.io/content/en/usage/usage.md

 You can also use Space to select/deselect entries, then use a right click to choose an action to apply on the selected buffers.
 Default actions are to kill the selected buffers, or to save them.

+### Tabs

+Lem has a rudimentary support for tabs as for now.

+Activate the tab bar with `M-x toggle-tabbar`.
+This shows a tab for every buffer.

+On the GUI version of Lem, you can click on them.

 ## vi and emacs modes

 Use `M-x vi-mode` and `M-x emacs-mode`.